Current Size: 100%

 There are three types of Maternity Allowance:

-- Some women who cannot meet the eligibility criteria for SMP will qualify for Maternity Allowance for 39 weeks at £140.98 a week, or 90% of your average weekly earnings, whichever is less.
+- Some women who cannot meet the eligibility criteria for SMP will qualify for Maternity Allowance for 39 weeks at £145.18 a week (from April 2018), or 90% of your average weekly earnings, whichever is less.

 - Some self-employed women who haven’t paid enough Class 2 National Insurance to get the full rate will get £27 a week for 39 weeks.
 You must meet all the other eligibility criteria for Maternity Allowance to get this amount.

-You may also qualify for Working Tax Credit and Child Tax Credit.
+You may also qualify for Universal Credit, Working Tax Credit or Child Tax Credit.

 Maternity Allowance can affect your entitlement to other benefits, although it won’t affect tax credits.

 To check your entitlement to tax credits, you need to contact the Tax Credits Office of HM Revenue and Customs (HMRC).
-A useful source of information is Citizens’ Advice – benefits for families and children.
+A useful source of information is the Benefits webpage of the Citizens Advice website.